What is the state of American art?

 Andover, Massachusetts, April 7, 2024

 The Addison’s founding history provides a snapshot into the state—and stakes—of American art in the 1920s and 30s.
-This symposium takes the Addison’s own formation as a case study to track evolving notions of American art over the last century, with special attention to questions of citizenship and national identity as they inform the field today.
-The first panel takes up questions prompted by the Addison’s founding collection (a large part of which will be on view in an accompanying exhibition) and terms of trust.
-In particular, the panel will reflect on the specification that only works of art “produced by a native-born or naturalized citizen of the United States” can be acquired for the collection: What was the context of and intention behind this definition of American art?
+This symposium looks to the Addison’s own formation as a case study to track evolving notions of American art over the last century, with special attention to questions of citizenship and national identity as they inform the field today.
+The first panel takes up questions prompted by the Addison’s founding collection and terms of trust.
+In particular, the panel reflects on the specification that only works of art “produced by a native-born or naturalized citizen of the United States” can be acquired for the collection: What was the context of and intention behind this definition of American art?
 How was citizenship defined in this moment, and who was excluded?
 What exceptions were or have been made to this provision, and why?
 What is the relationship between nationality, national identity, and American art?
 The second panel explores issues around the definition of American art in our present moment.
 How have definitions of American art changed over the past century, and what factors have impacted that notion over time?
-Data collected from a survey of American art museum collection practices will reveal trends in how institutions delimit the category of “American art,” and panelists will probe the ethics, considerations, and ramifications of enfolding artists with traditionally marginalized cultural affiliations into a pre-existing American art canon.
-In the lead-up to the program, Andover Academy students will participate in various activities and workshops centered around the key themes of the symposium.
+Panelists probe the ethics, considerations, and ramifications of enfolding artists with traditionally marginalized cultural affiliations into a pre-existing American art canon.

 Lunder Institute @ Museum of Fine Arts